Some of the numbers presented in this website may not be the most recent available

-Over the years the owner of Globalshift has written many articles and given numerous presentations on oil and gas supply, industry activity and the transition to clean energy.
+Over the years the owner of globalshift.co.uk has written many articles and given many presentations on oil and gas supply, industry activity and the transition to cleaner energy.

 A future supply gap was identified and quantified while noting the urgent need for additions to fossil fuel types, such as from shales and oil sands, along with replacements from other energy sources.